* Woman killed in flooding in Houston

 "It was terrible," resident Joel Valdez, 57, told Reuters.
 The storm ripped part of the roof from his trailer home at around 4 a.m., he said as he sat in a Jeep with windows smashed by the storm.
 "I could feel the whole house move."

 Before the storm hit, Rockport's mayor told anyone staying behind to write their names on their arms for identification in case of death or injury.
-A high school, hotel, senior housing complex and other buildings suffered structural damage.

 The Texas Department of Criminal Justice said it was forced to evacuate about 4,500 inmates from three state prisons near the Brazos River because of rising water.

 The U.S. Coast Guard said it had rescued 20 people from distressed vessels on Saturday, and was monitoring two Carnival Corp cruise ships carrying thousands of people stranded in the U.S. Gulf of Mexico.

 The size and strength of Harvey dredged up memories of Katrina, the 2005 hurricane that made a direct hit on New Orleans as a Category 3 storm, causing levees and flood walls to fail in dozens of places.
 About 1,800 died in the disaster made worse by a slow government emergency response.